 These questions, and many more, are addressed by the documents that make up your estate plan.
 I will briefly discuss some of the most common estate planning documents here in very general terms.
-But rest assured that the professionals at Arete Financial Solutions are here to answer your specific questions and address your unique needs on a very personal basis.
+But rest assured that the professionals at Arete Legal Solutions are here to answer your specific questions and address your unique needs on a very personal basis.

 - Powers of Attorney: A power of attorney is an authorization that you give to another person to act on your behalf.
 These can be for financial purposes, healthcare purposes or any other general or limited purpose that you may elect.
 The most common powers of attorney included in estate planning are the General Durable Power of Attorney, which discusses your financial and business affairs, the Durable Healthcare and Durable Mental healthcare Power of Attorney, which address your health and mental healthcare decisions, and a HIPAA release form which authorizes the release of your medical information to your agents under your healthcare power of attorney.
 In addition to these there are other supporting documents which are generally helpful as well such as the Living Will or Healthcare Directive, among others.